 Before you order your stationery, it's always a smart idea to put together a list of all the things you'll need to print for your wedding.
-This will help you and your spouse-to-be stay on budget and figure out which pieces are essential and which ones you may not need.
+This will help you and your spouse-to-be stay on budget and figure out which pieces are essential (like your wedding invitations) and which ones you may not need.

 For some guidance, we consulted with stationery expert Katie Fischer Cohen to assist in putting together a checklist—a guide to all the various paper elements you might need for your big day.
 Keep in mind, though, that this list is not meant to be exhaustive.
 The vast majority of these elements are optional, can be done as a DIY project and personalized, or can be sent electronically (besides the wedding invitation itself—we still think it's important to send guests a printed invitation).

 Katie Fischer Cohen is the founder of Katie Fischer Design, which specializes in high-end custom wedding invitations and day-of stationery.

 If you're having trouble finding inspiration for the invitations once you've sorted through the list, Cohen has this advice: "It's okay to browse Instagram and Pinterest for ideas, but at a certain point, you have to get off of all that stuff.
 Ask yourself: Who are we and what's important to us?
 Don't let the of-the-moment trends lead you away from your true aesthetic."

 Ahead, see our checklist of the different stationery pieces you'll need for your big day.

 For a formal engagement party, invites should be sent two to three months in advance, and for a more casual affair, six to eight weeks is fine.
 They should include the location, date, time, and any required dress code.